 Actually Germany wants access to two things: iron ore for its war effort, and Norway’s strategically important coastline.
 It’s a fast violation, and early the next morning the King’s advisors rush him away from the capital.

 Haakon’s decision is not a straightforward one.
 His Cabinet is split, and the responsibility for Norwegian lives still to be lost hangs heavy on him.
-He’s an old-style leader, doing everything for Norway and expecting others to do the same, rather than do it for him.
+He’s an old-style leader, doing everything for Norway and expecting others to do the same.

 Though at least here he has a choice: for he has “little choice” in later accepting his Cabinet’s resignation.
 And his brother, King Christian of Denmark, whose country is occupied by the Nazis at the same time, “did not have much of a choice” but to cede.
 Generally, kings and queens don’t have much choice beyond subtle influencing.